eroubenoff/eroubenoff.github.io/_posts/2021-10-03-orsm_isochrone.md

     ## 229.679 sec elapsed

 That’s not a bad speed up\!
-74 seconds; saved a few.
+Almost a minute and a half less.
 However, the real advantage comes when you have thousands of points and want to run them in parallel: